-As with physical devices, the management, monitoring, and optimization of virtual machines is vital to network health.
-Using VM performance monitoring tools is one vital step along this path, as they can provide valuable insights and information about your physical and virtual infrastructure, including troubleshooting assistance, performance metrics, and ways to make your entire system function more effectively.
+As with physical devices, the management, monitoring, and optimization of virtual machines is vital to complete with out-of-the-box VMware alerts and other features to make virtualization this path, as they can provide valuable insights and information about your physical and virtual infrastructure, including troubleshooting assistance, performance metrics, and ways to make your entire system function more effectively.
 Crucially, implementing a good performance monitoring tool helps ensure end users are getting what they expect from their virtual machines, without slowdowns or inefficiencies.

 In this article, I’ll start with a brief explanation of what virtual machines are and how they work, and then discuss the best tools on the market in 2020.
 I’ve recommended my favorite tools for different uses, looking at their relevant features, software compatibilities, and pricing.
 Some are most suitable in an enterprise or large infrastructure setting, while others are better for smaller and medium-sized businesses.